bclaiborne/riskybusiness/README.md

 1. Currently you are able to attack diagonally.
 The game does not check borders before initiating an attack.
 If the game expands beyond a 2x2 map, territory borders will need to be implemented.
 2. Transferring units to a conquered territory is currently one way only.
 If too many units are moved, you cannot 'undo' it.
+3. Right click control instructions do not update when transferring units after a battle or after game completion.
+Instructions should say, "Rt-Click: Stop Transferring." and "Rt-Click: Reset Game." respectively.